codurance/site/src/_posts/2018-11-29-the-functional-style-part-8.md

 }
 ```

 It’s worth noting that choosing separate implementations for the empty and non-empty cases avoided the need for any conditional logic.
 There are no `if` statements in the above code.

 In use, the stack behaves like this:

-1. `create` returns an `EmptyStack` instance.
+1. `Stack.create` returns an `EmptyStack` instance.
 1. Pushing on it returns a `NonEmptyStack` with the pushed value as its top.
 1. When another value is pushed on top of the non-empty stack, another NonEmptyStack instance is created with the newly pushed value on top: